genidma/teatime-accessibility/README.md

 ## Testing Tools

-This project includes a specialized testing script designed to help developers quickly verify application functionality:
+Script designed to verify application functionality (without having to wait for the timer to go off):

 ### test_short_timer.py
-A general functionality test script that:
-- Launches the Tea Timer application with a 1 second timer (see Usage below)
+- Launches the app with a 1 second timer (see Usage below)
 - Automatically starts the timer without manual intervention

 **Usage:**